0xPolygon/polygon-docs/docs/cdk/concepts/rollup-vs-validium.md

 Within the rollup category, there are further nuances to storing transaction data on Ethereum.
 Some rollups post serialized transaction data directly, whereas others post state differences instead.
 Some rollups use [calldata](https://docs.soliditylang.org/en/v0.8.26/types.html#data-location) to store transaction data, while others use more recent Ethereum features such as Blobs, introduced in [EIP-4844](https://www.eip4844.com/).

 The CDK provides full flexibility to developers to choose what to do with transaction data, including the ability to build rollups that store data on Ethereum as a rollup like the Polygon zkEVM.

+Note: Currently, the rollup mode of Polygon CDK does not support BLOB mode (EIP4844), but this functionality is coming soon.

 ## Validiums